snikket-im/snikket-android/README.md

 [OpenKeychain](http://www.openkeychain.org) and then long press on the account in manage accounts and choose renew PGP announcement from the contextual menu.

+#### OMEMO is grayed out.
+What do I do?
+OMEMO has two requirments: Your server and the server of your contact need to support PEP.
+Both of you can verify that indivually by opening your account details and selecting ```Server info``` from the menu.
+The appearing table should list PEP as available.
+The second requirement is mutal presence subscription.
+You can verify that be going into the contact details and see if the both check boxes *Send presence updates* and *Receive presence updates* are checked.

 #### How does the encryption for conferences work?

 For conferences only OMEMO and OpenPGP are supported as encryption method.
 (OTR